2022 NFL playoffs bracket: Teams in playoff picture, full TV schedule, kickoff times for every game - NBC Sports

 As the 2021-22 NFL regular season comes to a close, it’s time to look ahead to the 2022 NFL Playoffs.
-The playoff picture is almost set with one last game to be played: the Las Vegas Raiders vs. the Los Angeles Chargers on Sunday Night Football.
+The playoff picture is set with fourteen teams fighting for a chance to win Super Bowl 2022.

-RELATED: NFL Week 18 AFC playoff picture: How the Chargers, Raiders and Steelers can make the postseason
+RELATED: NFL playoff schedule 2022: Dates, times, how to watch every postseason game

 Check out the NFL playoffs bracket for 2022 below as well as the full schedule, teams, TV channels, live streams, playoffs seeding, start times for games and more.
 Plus, check back often to see who advances and who goes home.